Compare the top 8 expense management software and tools in Australia 2026

 What are the best spend management tools for startups?

-The best spend management tools for startups in 2025 are platforms that will grow with your business.
-While there is no one 'best', top choices include Expensify, Airwallex, and Zoho Expense.
-These provide affordable entry-level pricing as well as automations, integrations and global readiness that make them work for agile, growing teams.
+Start-ups need spend management platforms that can grow with them.
+Top choices include Airwallex, Expensify, and Zoho Expense.
+They provide affordable entry-level pricing, along with the automations, integrations, and global readiness that agile, growing teams require.

 Sources